SEPIA-Framework/sepia-web-audio/README.md

 ## Tutorial

-UNDER CONSTRUCTION  - Please check out the modules demo and test pages for more examples.
+Full tutorial code can be found at: [tutorial-code-page.html](tutorial-code-page.html).

-Full tutorial code can be found at: [tutorial-test-page.html](tutorial-test-page.html)
+Please check out the modules and voice-recorder demo and test pages for more examples.

 ### Part 1: Basic setup and single buffer module